rekise/Annotation-Guide/README.md

 ---
   ### Container

-  - Start with creating bounding boxes around the container .
+  - Start with creating bounding boxes around the container.
   - Label entirely around the object with maximum proximity.